Scrambled Linear Pseudorandom Number Generators

 \section{Organization of the paper}

-In this paper we consider words of size $w$, $w$-bit operations and generators with $kw$ bits of state, $k\geq 2$.
+In this paper, we consider words of size $w$, $w$-bit operations, and generators with $kw$ bits of state, $k\geq 2$.
 We aim mainly at $64$-bit generators (i.e., $w=64$), but we also provide $32$-bit combinations.
-Some theoretical data are computed also for the $16$-bit case.

-The paper is organized in such a way to make immediately available code and basic information for our new generators as quickly as possible: all theoretical considerations and analysis are postponed to the second part of the paper, albeit sometimes this approach forces us to point at subsequent material.
+The paper is organized in such a way to make immediately available code and basic information for our new generators as quickly as possible: all theoretical considerations and analyses are postponed to the second part of the paper, albeit sometimes this approach forces us to point at subsequent material.

-Our generators consist of a \emph{linear engine}\footnote{We use consistently ``engine'' throughout the paper instead of ``generator'' when discussing combinations with scramblers to avoid confusion between the overall generator and underlying linear generator, but the two terms are otherwise equivalent.} and a \emph{scrambler}.
-The linear engine is a linear transformation on $\Z/2\Z$, represented by a matrix, and it is used to advance the internal state of the generator.
+Our generators consist of a \emph{linear engine}\footnote{We use consistently ``engine'' throughout the paper instead of ``generator'' when discussing combinations with scramblers to avoid confusion between the underlying linear generator and the overall generator, but the two terms are otherwise equivalent.} and a \emph{scrambler}.
+The linear engine is a linear transformation on $\Z/2\Z$, representable by a matrix, and it is used to advance the internal state of the generator.
 The scrambler is an arbitrary function on the internal state which computes the actual output of the generator.
-We will usually apply the scrambler to the \emph{current state}, to make it easy for the CPU to parallelize internally the operations of the linear engine and of the scrambler.
+We will usually apply the scrambler to the current state, to make it easy for the CPU to parallelize internally the operations of the linear engine and of the scrambler.
 Such a combination is quite natural: for example, it was advocated by Marsaglia for \xorshift generators~\cite{MarXR}, by Panneton and L'Ecuyer in their survey~\cite{EcPFLRNG}, and it has been used in the design of XSAdd~\cite{SaMXA} and of the Tiny Mersenne Twister~\cite{SaMTMT}.
-An alternative approach is that of combining a linear generator and a nonlinear generator~\cite{LECGCGCDF}.
+An alternative approach is that of combining an $\mathbf F_2$-linear generator with a linear congruential generator with large prime modulus~\cite{LECGCGCDF}.

 In Section~\ref{sec:lin} we introduce our linear engines.
-We describe the matrices representing the transformation, and the associated code.
-In Section~\ref{sec:scr} we describe the scramblers we will be using, and their elementary properties.
-Finally, in Section~\ref{sec:comb} we describe generators given by a number of combinations between scramblers and linear engines, their speed and their results in statistical tests.
+In Section~\ref{sec:scr} we describe the scramblers we will be using and their elementary properties.
+Finally, in Section~\ref{sec:comb} we describe generators given by several combinations between scramblers and linear engines, their speed and their results in statistical tests.
 Section~\ref{sec:choice} contains a guide to the choice of an appropriate generator.